EuroProofNet/europroofnet.github.io/_pages/WG3/Dresden24/meeting.md

 **Local transportation:**
 * [Taxi](https://www.dresden.de/en/living/09/Taxi.php)
-* [Trams and buses](https://www.dvb.de/en/Homepage/): The nearest bus stop to the venue is "Helmholtzstraße" for Bus 85 and "Münchner Platz" for tram 3.
+* [Trams and buses](https://www.dvb.de/en/Homepage/): The nearest stops to the venue are:
+  * "Helmholtzstraße" for Bus 85 and
+  * "Münchner Platz" for tram 3.

 **Tourism:**
 * Explore [this page](https://www.dresden.de/en/tourism/tourism.php) to find places to visit